 Amino Acid Analysis Program

-In 2011, National PKU News began working on a program to complement our dietician driven, ingredient based food analysis with a lab based amino acid testing.
+In 2011, National PKU News began working on a program to complement our dietitian-driven, ingredient-based food analysis with a lab based amino acid testing.
 We found in our initial trials that not all labs are capable of capturing accurate results for the small amounts of phenylalanine in diet appropriate foods.
+This was before the launch of How Much Phe, when all data was published in The Low Protein Food List for PKU.

 We sought the help of industry experts were very fortunate to gain the support of Eurofins Laboratories Chief Scientific Officer, Lars Reimann.
 Mr. Reimann designed our methodology, helped gain the support from his industry contacts for our baseline sample studies (pro bono) and has assisted and advised as we put the methodology into commercial practice in 2014.